rudyn2/cc5114/src/genetic_programming/README.md

 # Genetic Algorithms

-The code hosted here contains the implementation of a genetic programming algorithms, some solved problems using this technique and also some examples in order to illustrate its use.
+The code hosted here contains the implementation of genetic programming algorithms, some solved problems using this technique and also some examples in order to illustrate its use.
 This project use the genetic engine implemented in the last homework with the aim to keep the same genetic algorithm.
 The innovation here is the creation of a new type of individual, a tree individual.
 These trees, also called Abstract Syntax Tree, are a representation of the